|

 Advanced telepathic abilities that allow her to read minds, project her thoughts, and influence both cognitive and motor functions in others.
 She also is a high level telekinetic, able to manipulate psionic energy in various ways to project great force with her mind.
 Her telekinesis also gives her limited flight abilities and enables her to create powerful barriers.

-History: Jean Grey was born in New Jersey to a middle class family.
+History: Jean Grey was born in New Jersey to a troubled yet well-to-do middle class family.
 Her father, John Grey, was a respected teacher and her mother, Elaine Grey, was a restaurant manager.
-Her early life was fairly uneventful, but even during these seemingly peaceful years she felt the influence of her family's past.
+While early life was fairly uneventful, she was heavily influenced by a very fragile home life.
 She would quickly learn that the Grey family had a very troubled history.
 On both her mother and father's side, there was a long tradition of deviance, substance abuse, and overall underachievement.
-Her mother and father tried to stop the trend by focusing on stable careers, but various conflicts kept coming up with family members that took a toll on both the family's resources and their relationship.
+Her mother and father tried to stop the trend by focusing on stable careers, but various conflicts kept coming up.

 From an early age, Jean showed a talent for empathy.
 When her parents fought it affected her a great deal, more so than most children.
-This kind of empathy was written off as a sort of sensitivity and often it was her older sister, Sara Grey, that helped her avoid beign overwhelmed.
+This kind of empathy was written off as a sort of sensitivity and often it was her older sister, Sara Grey, that helped her avoid being overwhelmed.
 As a result, Jean developed a special bond with her older sister.
 They ended up supporting each other as their parents struggled to keep their fragile lives together.
-As she grew Jean contiued to walk a fine line between being overwhelmed and being empathic.
+As she grew Jean continued to walk a fine line between being overwhelmed and being empathic.
 It did not help that her family issues continued to put pressure on her parents.
 Then in one night everything took a very tragic turn.

-Over the years she tried to manage, but her inability to control her telepathy caused tremendous strain.
-For a time the thoughts she heard were thought to be symptoms of psychosis.
-Jean resisted any efforts to treat her as such, but when her telekinesis manifested it caused even more troubles.
-Random objects started levitating and anything that wasn't nailed down started flinging itself across rooms when she was agitated.
-This instability caused her to be expelled from school and it put further strain on her mind.
 Eventually, a fully alcoholic John Grey couldn't handle her and had her committed to a mental asylum.
+This only added to Jean Grey’s suffering while completely destroying whatever was left of her relationship with her family.
 The experience deeply hurt Jean as she was subjected to shock therapy, extensive drug treatments, and special restraints.
 Over time she became mentally unstable and was restricted to only to the most secure wings of the hospital.

 Character Breakdown: Jean Grey is all about passion.
 In many ways her most defining trait is her passion.
 She is passionate about her abilities, her friends, and the cause the X-men fight for.
 She has a tremendous capacity for emapthy and reaching out to others.
 She is outgoing, kind, and emotional to a fault at times.
 This in many ways makes her the emotional core of the X-men.
 She best embodies the compassion they stand for, reaching out to those who were confused and scared just like she was growing up.
 She is so compassionate she will reach out to those who may seem beyond hope to the rest of the world.